Read this in: Español🖨️ Print post

 While none of these observations should provide the final word in a debate about the health value of grains, they are important to keep in mind so that when Price’s work is brought up in such a debate, it is presented accurately.

 1. Price, WA.
-Nutrition and Physical Degeneration: Eighth Edition.
-La Mesa, CA: Price- Pottenger Nutrition Foundation (2008).
+Nutrition and Physical Degeneration: Sixth Edition (16th Printing).
+La Mesa, CA: Price- Pottenger Nutrition Foundation (2004).
 All page numbers given in the text refer to this edition.

 2. All information on Price’s scientific background is derived from George Meinig’s preface to his own Root Canal Cover Up (Lemon Grove, CA: Price Pottenger Nutrition Foundation, 2004) and Meinig’s introduction, written with S. Hale Shakman, to Price’s Dental Infections, Oral and Systemic (Lemon Grove, CA: Price Pottenger Nutrition Foundation, 2008).
 Some confusion may be avoided by noting that the American Dental Association had styled itself the National Dental Association from 1897 to 1922, which covers the early period of Price’s tenure.